newtheatre/history-project/_content/docs/contributing.md

 Firstly you'll need to create your own _fork_ of the respository on which to work.
 This is your own version so you can make your changes without worrying about affecting the main site.

-Head over to the [repository][gh-repo] and hit the _<i class="octicon octicon-repo-forked"></i> Fork_ button up top-right.
+Head over to the [repository][gh-repo] and hit the _<i class="octicon octicon-repo-forked"></i> Fork_ button at the top-right.
 You'll need to [create a free GitHub account](https://github.com/join/) if you don't have one already.
 Now you're ready to start editing!

 #### Using the web interface (github.com)